react-native-maps/react-native-maps/docs/installation.md

 If you have a blank map issue, ([#118](https://github.com/airbnb/react-native-maps/issues/118), [#176](https://github.com/airbnb/react-native-maps/issues/176), [#684](https://github.com/airbnb/react-native-maps/issues/684)), try the following lines :

 ### On iOS:

+If google logo/markers/polylines etc are displayed, this is likely an API key issue.
+Verify your API keys and their restrictions.
+Ensure the native `provideAPIKey` call is the first line of `didFinishLaunchingWithOptions`.

 If you have ran 'react-native link` by mistake: